 The first thing you should do after booking your holiday is take out travel insurance, if you are taking prescribed medication or if you have an ongoing medical condition look for travel insurance with medical conditions cover.
-When buying a travel insurance for medical conditions policy you must ensure you do declare all your medication and medical conditions as failure to do so could result in a claim being turned down.
+When buying a travel insurance you must ensure you do declare all your medication and medical conditions as failure to do so could result in a claim being turned down.

 Plan what you are going to take on holiday, and check with your airline the weight and size limits for hand and check-in luggage, stay within these limits or your could be charged for excess baggage, which can be quite expensive and would easily take a big chuck out of your holiday spending money.

 When packing hand luggage remember to put liquids in clear re-sealable plastic bags, and make sure no container is bigger than 100ml, if you have 100ml of liquid in a bigger container this would be confiscated.